How can I find out about being a dietitian and being a nutritionist?

 We do not normally accept direct transfers as the numbers of places are tightly regulated.
 If you wish to change course you should contact the admissions department to apply as a new student.

-These are half-day events organised by London Metropolitan University, King’s College London and one of London’s NHS Trusts.
+These are half-day events organised by London Metropolitan University.
 They are suitable for individuals in the process of applying or who have already applied for dietetics.
-They take place at a four times a year and provide prospective dietetics students the opportunity to gain insight into the work of a dietitian.
+They take place 3-4 times a year and provide prospective dietetics students the opportunity to gain insight into the work of a dietitian.
 They are designed to replace dietetic shadowing.
 You are therefore advised NOT to contact the individual dietetic departments to arrange dietetic shadowing.

-If planning to do this abroad you may want to check that the country is appropriate as dietetic professions elsewhere may be considerable different than the UK.
+If planning to do this abroad you may want to check that the country is appropriate as dietetic professions elsewhere may be considerably different to those in the UK.

-Prospective students will be required to have recent work experience in a care environment (paid or voluntary) for a minimum of the equivalent of ten days or 73 hours work.
-This can be completed on a part time basis at your convenience.
-The work experience should normally have been completed within the last two years.
+Prospective students will be required to have recent (within the last two years) work experience in a care environment (paid or voluntary) for a minimum of the equivalent of five days full-time work.
+This can be completed on a part-time basis at your convenience.

 What we would like you to do

-We would like you to gain experience of communicating with people who have significant care needs.
-If possible being involved in meal-time and daily care activities will give you important experience and help inform you of what to expect in this environment.
+We would like you to gain experience of communicating with people who are in a vulnerable position such as those who have significant care needs.
+If possible, being involved in meal-time and daily care activities will give you important experience and help inform you of what to expect in this environment.

 Examples of suitable roles

-An example of a suitable role is at Homerton University Trust.
+An example of a suitable role would be at Homerton University Trust.

 Below are links to suitable job descriptions.